AECOMVizStudio/la_art/README.md

 11-11 changes, reference doc:
 Use 241106_LASHP GPA Website Meeting Materials Mockup_DRAFT-01 1.png as reference for changes, use collapsible diagram code.
+Make Diagram a reusable component, and add it to Meetings.tsx Make the pdfs an array of objects, and map through them to display them in the meetings component.

 11/13 - 11/15
 - Post recordings of virtual meetings, five videos